SiaExplains/code-lab/best-practices.md

+I just share software development best-practices in any aspect of development such as back-end, front-end , database, deployment, testing, etc. in this repo.

 ### CODE-STYLES

 You must choose your js-code style before writing any lines of code.
 There are three types of popular code-syles here: